Control of field- and current-driven magnetic domain wall motion by exchange-bias in Cr2O3/Co/Pt trilayers: Current-driven DW motion

-Images of an up-down DW before and after applying a series of current pulses in the absence of an external field are shown in Fig.~\ref{fig:current-driven-EBxyz}(a).
-The DW was initially positioned in the racetrack using a combination of $H_\text{x}$ and $H_\text{z}$ external fields.
-The DW tends to be pinned at defects and at the edges of the racetrack, which deforms the DW boundary.
-Figure~\ref{fig:current-driven-EBxyz}(b-d) shows $v_\text{DW}$ as function of $j_\text{p}$, for $H_\text{FC} \parallel\pm\mathbf{x}$, $\pm\mathbf{y}$, and $\pm\mathbf{z}$ with no applied external field.
-The velocity curves are typical for spin-orbit torque-driven Néel DW motion, showing a finite critical current for DW depinning followed by a gradual increase up to a regime in which $v_\text{DW}$ depends linearly on $j_\text{p}$, defined by constant DW mobility $\text{d}v_\text{DW}/\text{d}j_\text{p}$ \cite{A511-Miron2011, A466-Emori2013, A469-Ryu2013-NatNano}.
 However, we find substantial differences in the curves as a function of the field cooling direction. $H_\text{FC} \parallel + (-) \mathbf{x}$ decreases (increases) the depinning threshold along both the positive and negative current direction [Fig.~\ref{fig:current-driven-EBxyz}(b)].
 For up-down DW, $H_\text{FC} \parallel + (-) \mathbf{y}$ increases (decreases) the depinning threshold for positive current, and decreases (increases) it for negative current [Fig.~\ref{fig:current-driven-EBxyz}(c)].
 The opposite effects are observed for down-up DW.
 Hence, the effects of the IP field cooling on $v_\text{DW}$ have the same symmetries as the effects of $H_\text{x}$ and $H_\text{y}$ in FM/HM system discussed above.
 The DW velocity versus current characteristics with $H_\text{FC} \parallel \mathbf{y}$ is that of a DW diode, a useful component of magnetic DW logic circuits \cite{A421-Luo-Nat2020, A589-LuoZhao-PRA2021}.
 Using the exchange bias, this functionality is obtained without a specific design of the racetrack \cite{A587-Allwood-APL2004, A588-Bryan-APL2007} or applying external magnetic field.
 On the other hand, $H_\text{FC}\parallel\pm\mathbf{z}$ does not affect $v_\text{DW}$ within the accuracy of our measurements [Fig.~\ref{fig:current-driven-EBxyz}(d)].

 Overall, we find that the exchange bias changes the low current regime by shifting the depinning threshold, whereas the DW mobility in the high current regime appear to be less affected.
 The exchange bias field significantly increases or decreases $v_\text{DW}$ in a symmetric or anti-symmetric way depending on the field-cooling direction, which is particularly interesting for controlling the DW motion in the absence of external fields.